 Trusts are an important part of New Zealand society and the economy.
 It’s estimated there are between 300,000 to 500,000 trusts in New Zealand.

-The Government is moving to update and improve the general law governing trusts for the first time in 60 years.
+Parliament is now considering the Trusts Bill, which will update and improve the general law governing trusts for the first time in more than 60 years.

-Generally, the proposed reforms seek to clarify core trust concepts such as what constitutes a trust and what duties a trustee has.
-The proposed changes are about making trust legislation more useful, fixing practical problems and reducing costs.
-The reform also aims to modernise outdated language and concepts.
+The Bill will provide better guidance for trustees and beneficiaries, and make it easier to resolve disputes.
+Generally, the proposed reforms seek to clarify core trust concepts, make trust legislation more useful, fix practical problems and reduce costs.
+It also aims to modernise outdated language and concepts.

 In 2015, a reference group of 7 expert trust lawyers tested the Commission’s proposals.
 They considered the real-world implications of reforming trust law and their feedback helped shape the new draft legislation.

 In late 2016, the Government consulted on an exposure draft of the Bill, and a number of improvements have been made as a result of the submissions.